Owls

 Suppliers of the Owl Barn mail-order catalogue

 A lovely site on the borders of Gloucestershire and Herefordshire.
-Superb flying displays very informative and the peoples favourite was probably the burrowing owls.
+Superb flying displays, very informative, and the peoples favourite was probably the burrowing owls.
 Lots of bird barns dotted here and there so you are never sure what you are going to find next and have no idea of the size of the site from the ground.
-At the end of 2003 the owner is leaving and taking about 3/4 of the birds to a new project in South Carolina USA so the new owners will have their work cut out to give as good value for money.
-However there are so many birds there at present it is quite possible that there will still be the same variety of species just not so many examples of each.
+At the end of 2003 the owner is leaving and taking about 3/4 of the birds to a new project in South Carolina, USA, so the new owners will have their work cut out to give as good value for money.
+However there are so many birds there at present it is quite possible that there will still be the same variety of species, just not so many examples of each.

-July 2003 - Cheshire Waterlife Aquatic and Falconry Centre Blakemere Craft Centre Northwich Cheshire
+July 2003 - Cheshire Waterlife Aquatic and Falconry Centre Blakemere Craft Centre, Northwich, Cheshire

-October 2002 - Otter Owl and Wildlife Park New Forest
+October 2002 - Otter, Owl and Wildlife Park, New Forest

-Tawny owls During our 2002 visit to the New Forest we visited here for the first time and were impressed with the variety of wildlife including owls and the spacious and beautiful surroundings they were kept in.
+During our 2002 visit to the New Forest we visited here for the first time and were impressed with the variety of wildlife including owls and the spacious and beautiful surroundings they were kept in.

-May 1999 - New Forest Owl Sanctuary Ringwood in Hampshire
+May 1999 - New Forest Owl Sanctuary, Ringwood in Hampshire

-Pony and foal outside hotel bedroom window Breakfast-time at the owl sanctuary (dead chicks!)
 We were taking part in the inaugural New Forest Run staying in the area at Brockenhurst.
 As well as ponies with foals right outside the hotel bedroom window we found an owl sanctuary near Ringwood.
 We were on the run at the time so only had time to spend about an hour there but plan to go back in 2000 for a longer visit.
 We did.

 July 1998 - Kirkleatham Owl Centre, North Yorkshire.